TroiGDev/pyRecorder/README.md

 # pyRecorder
-pyRecorder - a simple script for recording fixed framerate videos of pygame renders
+pyRecorder - a simple python script for recording fixed framerate videos of pygame renders